TheoPerera/Home-Network-Security-Assessment/README.md

 attack surface of the system.

-If misconfigured or exposed to public networks, these services could lead to unauthorised access or lateral movement.
+If misconfigured or exposed to public networks, these services could lead to unauthorised access or movement.

 ---